matias-pizarro/pybsd/ROADMAP.rst

 Roadmap
 =======

-All the -- *expected* -- dates of completion and version numbers are pure hypothesis, likely to be modified by reality
+All the -- *expected* -- dates of completion and version numbers are pure hypothesis, likely to be modified by reality.

+Until version 1.0.0, the API, properties, methods and trheir signature are likely to change a lot.

 0.0.3 (expected end of 2015-08)